bachelor-2014/report/v2/human_interaction.md

 Splotbot keeps its heritage as a 3D printer by being being built on the same components as the RepRap printer [@gutierrez2012, p.
 43-48].
 This means, amongst other things, that all instructions goes to the Arduino in the form of G-code.
-Over the course of @gutierrez2012 a small set of Python script is constructed to abstract away the G-Code, and instead allow the user to control Splotbot from python code, using more familiar commands such as 'moveWater'.
-This is analogous to Rucola in the EvoBot project.
-Although the exact classification of this set of Python scripts can be discussed, it will in the following discussion be referred to as 'the Splotbot library'.
+Over the course of the Splotbot project a small set of Python script is constructed to abstract away the G-Code, and instead allow the user to control Splotbot from python code, using more familiar commands such as 'moveWater'.

-For a user to conduct an experiment with the Splotbot library the 'main' script `splotbot.py` includes most of the needed functionality, but for specific needs such as camera calibration and filtering additional scripts are needed.
-The effects of this that the user needs to know her way around a Python project in addition to knowing the specifics of the Splotbot library.
-What is given in turn is easy extendability to new use cases.
-If the user possess knowledge of both Python and G-code he is equipped to both run experiments as well as add new methods to the python library.
+This interface is the most user friendly way to interact with Splotbot, and imposes a few requirements on the user.
+For a user to conduct an experiment with the Splotbot library the 'main' script `splotbot.py` includes most of the needed functionality, but for specific needs such as camera calibration and filtering, additional scripts are needed.
+The effects of this that the user needs to know her way around a software project in addition to knowing the specifics of the Splotbot library.
+Furthermore, for advanced use cases such as those involving image manipulation, it is required that the user is familiar with OpenCV.

-It can easily be argued that this solution is not very user friendly.
-It is highly likely that all users of the Splotbot (and EvoBot) will indeed not be proficient in Python, but this also applies to Rucola.
+Another significant requirement imposed on the user is one of software dependencies.
+In order to use the Splotbot library, a user needs to make sure she has a compliant version of Python, the Printrun application used for sending G-Code instructions to the Arduino, the needed Arduino drivers and OpenCV along with its Python interface.
+Several of these dependencies in turn has their own list of dependencies.

+## From Splotbot to EvoBot

+The approach taken by the EvoBot interface differs from the splotbot.
-In fact, the argument probably holds even more merit in the case of Rucola.
-Where Rucola shines over the Python solution, however, is in terms of focus of the language.
-For a user to program an experiment in Rucola she has only to look at code for that specific experiment, not surrounding methods and unnecessary clutter of main methods, import statements and different files.
-For extending the language, the user is probably at a loss though, and should ask for help from a computer scientist.
+First of all, where Splotbot has only a programmable component, the EvoBot adds a graphical user interface, which fully encompasses all of the functionality of the robot.
+To match the Splotbot in terms of advanced use cases, something similar to the Splotbot Python library is supported with the Rucola language.
+Where Rucola differs the Python solution, however, is in terms of focus of the language.
+For a user to program an experiment in Rucola she has only to look at code for that specific experiment, code which exists side by side with the components and camera feedback of the robot.
+Another characteristics of the Rucola code is that it has a minuscule standard library, consisting almost only of keywords relevant to the experiments.

-The final discussion between the two solutions is a matter of dependencies.
-Once Rucola is compiled into EvoBot, the user needs nothing but a web browser installed to use it.
-In the case of the Splotbot library, she needs to make sure she has a compliant version of Python, the Printrun application used for sending G-Code instructions to the Arduino, and the needed Arduino drivers.
-Printrun in turns has it owns list of dependencies [@printrun].
+In Splotbot the experiment code is surrounded by unnecessary clutter of main methods, import statements and a substantial standard library.

+In terms of local dependencies, EvoBot only ever requires a web browser of the user.

 ## User interface in EvoBot